stephen-fox/brkit/README.md

 }
 ```

-###### Format string exploitation
+#### Format string exploitation

-This library also provides functions for automating the creation of format
+The memory library also provides functions for automating the creation of
-string attacks, primarily through the direct parameter access (DPA) feature.
+format string attacks, primarily through the direct parameter access (DPA)
-The `SetupFormatStringLeakViaDPA` function accomplishes this by first leaking
+feature.
+The `SetupFormatStringLeakViaDPA` function accomplishes this by
-an oracle string within a newly created format string.
-This oracle is replaced
+first leaking an oracle string within a newly created format string.
+This
-with an address provided by the caller.
-All of this is done before returning
+oracle is replaced with an address provided by the caller.
+All of this is
-to the caller.
+done before returning to the caller.

 The `ProcessIO` interface type fulfills a similar role as the `io.ReadWriter`.
 It abstracts a process' input/output and other important attributes.
 Normally,